 At Wild Idea Buffalo Company, we believe in allowing our buffalo (bison) to be and behave like real buffalo roaming and grazing the prairie grasslands much like they did hundreds of years ago.
 On average, a bison roams between two and five miles per day.
 Our prairie pastures range between 500 and 24,000 acres each, giving these natural roamers room to roam.
 This also helps to keep our prairies intact, providing an ecosystem that promotes species diversity, and keeps carbon stored safely underground.

-Wild Idea’s buffalo graze on thousands and thousands of acres of prairie grassland pastures, where everything is given an equal opportunity too not only survive, but thrive.
+Wild Idea’s buffalo graze on thousands and thousands of acres of prairie grassland pastures, where everything is given an equal opportunity to not only survive, but thrive.
 We do not use sprays to control insects or weeds, which would greatly degrade the soil’s microbial matter and affect our water supply.
 We welcome the bugs, beetles, insects, varmints and deal with invasive weeds using regenerative practices.
 Our prairies and environment cannot be healthy with our earth soaked in chemicals.

 Genetically Modified Organisms (GMOs) are seeds that have been altered to withstand the spraying of herbicides and pesticides, killing all things except for the GMO corn or grain.
 GMO drought resistant seeds are also making their way to the market, which will greatly increase the threat of the prairie plow up.
 Rest assured – our animals graze on non-GMO grassland prairies, and are NEVER subjected to unnatural feeds such as GMO grains or GMO corn.

-To restore degraded prairie lands and to control invasive species, we use a series of regenerative practices, which include; applying buffalo compost to the abused land, planting cover crops using a no-till drill method, and intensive grazing.
+To restore degraded prairie lands and to control invasive species, we use a series of regenerative practices, which include; applying buffalo compost to the abused land, planting biological primers using a no-till drill method, and intensive grazing.
 These steps build up surface organic matter, which naturally rehabilitates the soil.
 Once a healthy soil base has been established, native grass seeds are planted, again using a no-till drill method.
 This is a lengthy, expensive process, but we think that fighting for our planet is worth it.

 Wild Idea and our sourcing partners believe in Humane Animal Husbandry and follow our large landscape grazing standards.
 Our bison graze 365 days a year on prairie grasslands in all weather conditions.
 We supplement grass hay only in times of severe conditions, such as drought or snow-packed winters.